Dutch bonus cap reform

 The proposal to amend the FMSA is part of a wider bill which still needs to be approved by the Dutch Senate.
 Currently it is not yet clear when the proposed changes will become effective but it is recommended to start preparations at short notice.

-We recommend taking concrete next steps, including assessing your current reward structures and practices, anticipating employee (representative bodies) expectations around increased variable pay, evaluating potential implications for Identified Staff and other staff variable pay levels / differentials and identify the most impactful opportunities for your organisation, to ensure your organization is well-prepared for the post-“bonus cap reform” era.
+We recommend taking concrete next steps, including assessing your current reward structures and practices, anticipating employee (representative bodies) expectations around increased variable pay, evaluating potential implications for Identified Staff and other staff variable pay levels / differentials and identify the most impactful opportunities for your organisation, to ensure your organisation is well-prepared for the post-“bonus cap reform” era.

 PwC's Executive Reward team can help you with specialist reward and regulatory advice.